William Nicholson (distiller)

 William Nicholson (2 September 1824 – 25 July 1909), was a British Member of Parliament, London gin distiller, cricketer and philanthropist in the Victorian era.

-Nicholson played first-class cricket as a gentleman amateur from 1845 to 1869 and was twice elected as MP for Petersfield in Hampshire to represent the Liberal Party in 1866 and in 1880, before serving as President of Marylebone Cricket Club (for 1879/80).
+Nicholson played as a gentleman amateur from 1845 to 1869 and was twice elected as MP for Petersfield in Hampshire to represent the Liberal Party in 1866 and in 1880, before serving as President of Marylebone Cricket Club (for 1879/80).

 Background and career

 Of ancient Scottish extraction, the Nicholson family moved from Westmorland to London in the 18th century becoming established as gin distillers.

 Born in 1824 at Upper Holloway near Stoke Newington, Middlesex, he was the youngest son of John Nicholson (1778–1846), Master of the Distillers' Company (for 1844/45), by his wife Ellen Payne (died 1863), younger daughter of Richard Payne, a Freeman of Rochester in Kent.
 His uncle, William Nicholson (1780–1857), was also elected Master Distiller (1850).

 Educated at Harrow before going up to Trinity College Cambridge, his family owned the J&W Nicholson & Co. gin distilleries, based at Clerkenwell and Three Mills by Bow, of which he became a director then chairman in 1854.

-Nicholson was a right-handed wicketkeeper-batsman, who made 148 known first-class appearances as a Gentleman between 1846 and 1858; mainly associated with Marylebone Cricket Club, he also played for the Gentlemen of Middlesex and Middlesex CCC (founded in 1863).
+Nicholson was a right-handed wicketkeeper-batsman, who made 148 known appearances as a Gentleman between 1846 and 1858; mainly associated with Marylebone Cricket Club, he also played for the Gentlemen of Middlesex and Middlesex CCC (founded in 1863).

 In 1866, MCC finally purchased the freehold of Lord's Cricket Ground in the sum of £18,333 6s 8d using money advanced by Nicholson, after being elected one of the first five Trustees of the MCC in May 1864.
 Nominated as President of Marylebone Cricket Club in 1879, Nicholson loaned MCC a further £21,000 in 1888 to secure the purchase of Henderson's Nursery and enabling its new Lord's Pavilion foundation stone to be laid in 1889.

 Nicholson served as a Justice of the Peace and Deputy Lieutenant for Hampshire, and was appointed High Sheriff of Hampshire (for 1878/79).